-Report of "serious injuries" follow Friday morning, multiple-vehicle crash near Bridge City - Port Arthur News
+UPDATE: Motorist killed when dump truck crashes into Honda; infant child appears OK - Port Arthur News

 BRIDGE CITY — At approximately 8:15 a.m.
 Friday, Texas Department of Public Safety troopers responded to a multiple vehicle crash on FM 408 in Orange County.

-The crash occurred near Bridge City and involved a commercial motor vehicle.
+The crash occurred near FM 105 and involved a commercial motor vehicle.

-“Initial reports indicate that the crash involved a dump truck and a passenger vehicle,” Sgt.
-Stephanie Davis said.
-“Details are limited; however, there are reports of serious injuries.”
+The preliminary crash investigation indicates a Honda passenger vehicle was traveling southbound on FM 408.

+A Freightliner dump truck was traveling northbound on FM 408.
+As both vehicles entered a curve, the driver of the Honda traveled into the northbound traffic lane and was struck by the dump truck.

 Game room, washateria robbed: 2 indicted in separate Port Arthur investigations

-Note: UPDATE: Motorist killed when dump truck crashes into Honda; infant child appears OK